Sonic the Hedgehog: 2010–2015: Refocusing

+2015–present: New directions

 In a 2015 interview with Polygon, Iizuka acknowledged that contemporary Sonic games had been disappointing.
 He hoped, from then on, that the Sonic Team logo would stand as a "mark of quality"; he planned to release quality games and expand the Sonic brand, while retaining the modern Sonic design.
-Iizuka and most of Sonic Team relocated to Burbank, California to oversee the franchise with a new team.
-At the San Diego Comic-Con in July 2016, Sega announced two Sonic games to coincide with the series' 25th anniversary: Sonic Mania and Sonic Forces.
+Iizuka and most of Sonic Team relocated to Burbank, California, to oversee the franchise with a new team.
+At San Diego Comic-Con in July 2016, Sega announced two Sonic games to coincide with the series' 25th anniversary: Sonic Mania and Sonic Forces.
 Both were released for the PlayStation 4, Xbox One, Nintendo Switch, and Windows in 2017.
 Sonic Mania was developed by the independent game developers PagodaWest Games and Headcannon with a staff comprising members of the Sonic fandom; Whitehead conceived the project and served as director.
 The game, which emulates the gameplay and visuals of the Genesis entries, received the best reviews for a Sonic game in 15 years.
 Meanwhile, Sonic Team developed Sonic Forces, which revives the dual gameplay of Sonic Generations along with a third gameplay style featuring the player's custom character.
 Sonic Forces received mixed reviews, with criticism for its short length.

 In 2019, Sega released a kart racing game, Team Sonic Racing (2019), developed by Sumo Digital.
 In May 2021, Sega announced several Sonic projects for the series' 30th anniversary, including a remaster of Sonic Colors, the compilation Sonic Origins, and the 2022 game Sonic Frontiers.
-Frontiers was the first Sonic game to feature open-world inspired design, and Iizuka expressed hope that it would inform future games in a similar way to Sonic Adventure.
-Frontiers received moderately positive reviews, with critics and fans considering it a flawed but solid new direction for the franchise, and sold strongly.
+Frontiers was the first Sonic game to feature open-world design, and Iizuka expressed hope that it would inform future games in a similar way to Sonic Adventure.
+Frontiers received moderately positive reviews, with critics and fans considering it a flawed but solid new direction for the series, and sold well.
+2023 Sonic releases included The Murder of Sonic the Hedgehog, a free visual novel, Sonic Dream Team, an Apple Arcade-exclusive 3D platformer, and Sonic Superstars, a 2.5D side-scrolling game featuring the classic Sonic design.
+Superstars was co-developed by Ohshima's studio Arzest and he designed a new character, his first contribution to the series since Sonic Adventure.
+Iizuka said the 2D and 3D Sonic games would continue independently going forward and Sonic Team would try to keep them as different as possible.

+2024 Sonic media emphasized Shadow the Hedgehog as part of Sega's "Fearless: Year of Shadow" campaign.
+This included the release of Shadow Generations, a short Shadow game bundled with a rerelease of Sonic Generations; Shadow-themed events in the mobile games Sonic Dash and Sonic Forces: Speed Battle; music from Shadow the Hedgehog in the Sonic Symphony World Tour; and Shadow playing a prominent role in the film Sonic the Hedgehog 3.